maestromadman/hnsw_cagra/README.md

 ### benchmark_3.py — Recall-QPS Pareto Frontier

 Builds each index once at fixed scale (500K vectors, dim=768, k=10, 500 queries),
-then sweeps the quality knob — n_probes for IVF indexes, itopk_size for CAGRA — to trace the full speed-accuracy tradeoff curve.
+then sweeps the quality knob (n_probes for IVF indexes, itopk_size for CAGRA) to trace the full speed-accuracy tradeoff curve.
 IVF-PQ is run at four compression levels to show how the quantization ceiling changes with pq_dim.